PFarahani/data-science-essentials/SQL/PostgreSQL/PostgreSQL Summary - Basic.md

 ```

 ### 5.6.
 DELETE
-We can use the `DELETE` clause toremove rows from a table:
+We can use the `DELETE` clause to remove rows from a table:
 ```sql
 DELETE FROM table_name
 WHERE condition